diffCheckOrg/diffCheck/doc/index.rst

 DiffCheck: CAD-Point cloud comparison
 =====================================

-JAX is a Python library for accelerator-oriented array computation and program transformation, designed for high-performance numerical computing and large-scale machine learning.
+Description missing for DiffCheck

-If you're looking to train neural networks, use Flax_ and start with its documentation.
+Example of links Flax_ and start with its documentation.
 Some associated tools are Optax_ and Orbax_.
 For an end-to-end transformer library built on JAX, see MaxText_.